 There are two ways to achieve a more attractive chin profile:

-If you have a severely receding chin, or if your chin is sitting too far forward, sliding genioplasty face surgery may be recommended.
+If you have a severely receding chin, or if your chin is sitting too far forward, sliding genioplasty may be recommended.
 Dr van Mourik will cut your chin bone and reposition it using small screws and plates to hold it in place.

 Another way of improving the look of a receding chin is to insert an implant — a piece of synthetic material that will integrate with the bone of your chin.